Bicycling the Danube from Germany to Vienna

 Day 8: Bicycle tour ends in Vienna

 If this sounds great but you'd like a longer tour, check out our Bicycling the Danube from Germany to Vienna Plus!
-Budapest tour, which extends this itinerary by 5 days.
+Budapest tour.

 Highlightsbicycling along Europe's largest river, Vienna, vineyards of the Danube, bike paths in Germany and AustriaKeep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
 Here are some things to keep in mind about this tour.

 IncludesUse of a quality 27-30 speed bicycle; 8 days, 7 nights accommodation; 5 dinners with wine or beer, all breakfasts; wine tasting. plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)

 Begin/EndRegensburg, Germany / Vienna, Austria